Bucks Fizz: Group dispute

 The partnership between G and Van Day proved to be short-lived as the two failed to gel.
 In 1997, Van Day quit the group after a show in the Falkland Islands.
 Unable to come to an agreement with G, Van Day teamed up with Mike Nolan and two new female recruits (Lianna Lea and Sally Jacks) to form a new version of Bucks Fizz.
-Unhappy with the situation, G put an injunction on the name, resulting in the second group to go under the name; "Bucks Fizz starring Mike Nolan and featuring David Van Day".
+Unhappy with the situation, G put an injunction on the name, resulting in the second group to go under the name "Bucks Fizz starring Mike Nolan and featuring David Van Day".
 Under Van Day's guidance, this version released a newly recorded "Making Your Mind Up" single as well as an album of re-recorded Bucks Fizz songs.
-Neither found chart success and the recordings were universally derided by the group's fans.
+The album was released by several different record companies simultaneously, each with different artwork and titles (including The Best of Bucks Fizz and The Greatest Hits of Bucks Fizz).
+Neither the single or album found chart success and the recordings were universally derided by the group's fans.

 By 2001, Nolan too had found it difficult to work with Van Day and left the group.
 With his then girlfriend, future UK Eurovision representative James Fox and West End performer Sarah J Price, Van Day continued to tour under the moniker "Bucks Fizz", despite never having been a member of the hit-making line-up.
-By this time, G and co-star (and now wife), Heidi Manton had acquired the legal rights to the name "Bucks Fizz", and brought a case in the High Court against Van Day, at this point Fox and Price hastily left the group Bucks Fizz as a registered UK trade mark was filed in favour of Manton on 25 June 1997 and then registered in 2001 in classes 09 and 41.
+By this time, G and co-star (and now wife), Heidi Manton had acquired the legal rights to the name "Bucks Fizz", and brought a case in the High Court against Van Day (at this point Fox and Price hastily left the group).
+Bucks Fizz as a registered UK trade mark was filed in favour of Manton on 25 June 1997 and then registered in 2001 in classes 09 and 41.
 In 2001, a judge refused to grant a court injunction against Van Day as he had been operating as Bucks Fizz for five years at the time.

 The feud and legal battle between Bobby G and David Van Day as to who had the right to perform under the name "Bucks Fizz" was the subject of a BBC television documentary, Trouble at the Top.
 The case was settled out of court in August 2002 when Van Day agreed to call his version of the group "David Van Day's Bucks Fizz Show".
 This group however was short-lived and soon Van Day returned to performing as Dollar.
 This chapter of the group's history has been referred to as one of the "messiest break-ups in music history".